-While this isn’t a make it or break it factor, it’s good to keep in the back of your mind, especially if you plan on playing games that use up a lot of processing power.
+While this isn’t a make-it-or-break-it factor, it’s good to keep it in the back of your mind, especially if you plan on playing games that use up a lot of processing power.

 Try searching for a gaming monitor with a wide variety of up-to-date video and connectivity inputs.

 Will Gaming Monitors Make Me a Better Gamer?